Jorge-Ortiz-Mata/Omniauth-Google/README.md

 ### Heroku App.

-Make a commit of your code and create a heroku app by typing the command: `heroku create` Once you've done that, upload your code to production: `git push heroku master`
+Make a commit of your code and create a heroku app by typing the command: `heroku create`.
+Once you've done that, upload your code to production: `git push heroku master`.

-### Creaing Google Credentials.
+### Creating Google Credentials.

 Go to: https://console.cloud.google.com and sign up.
 Go to **API and Services**, click on **Credentials** and select **ID Auth Client**.